 So while your teeth will be straight, they won’t have the beauty you may expect without proper brushing and flossing.
 How bad can dirty braces be?
 Keep reading to learn about the effects of not brushing with braces — and how you can help your child remember!

-Poor brushing with braces or not brushing with braces can lead to a host of issues, from tooth discoloration to tooth decay to gum disease.
+Poor brushing with braces or not brushing with braces can lead to many issues, from tooth discoloration to tooth decay to gum disease.
 Brackets on the braces can trap plaque and food against the tooth.
 Plaque on unbrushed teeth or dirty braces can accumulate around the brackets.
 If the plaque and bacteria aren’t removed by brushing your braces, they could demineralize the enamel around the bracket.
-This will discolor the tooth by leaving white spots, or it will create cavities.
+This will discolor the tooth by leaving white spots or creating cavities.

 You may not be able to see all this with your braces, but you certainly will be able to see the effects of not brushing with braces once the braces are removed.
-You could end up with several white spots on your teeth, known as decalcification.
+You could have several white spots on your teeth, known as decalcification.
 You can also get cavities or gum disease.
-In some cases, you can form cavities on unbrushed teeth while still wearing braces.
-When that happens, you’ll need an orthodontic specialist to remove one or more brackets, repair the cavity, clean the tooth, reglue the brackets and replace the wires.
-It can be a timely and costly procedure and one that can be avoided easily by simply brushing your teeth and braces at least twice a day for two minutes at a time.
+Sometimes, you can form cavities on unbrushed teeth while wearing braces.
+When that happens, you’ll need an orthodontic specialist to remove one or more brackets, repair the cavity, clean the tooth, reglue the brackets, and replace the wires.
+It can be a timely and costly procedure that can be avoided easily by simply brushing your teeth and bracing at least twice a day for two minutes at a time.
 Don’t forget to floss!

-While unbrushed teeth may lead to visible damage early, poor brushing of teeth may mean the damage will take longer to spot.
+While unbrushed teeth may lead to visible damage early, poor teeth brushing may mean the damage will take longer to spot.
 You may not even see it until your braces are removed.
-Once the damage is done, however, it can be a difficult process to correct and get the smile you spent so long trying to achieve.
+Once the damage is done, it can be difficult to correct and get the smile you spent so long trying to achieve.

-To take care of your teeth while you’re in braces, you should brush your teeth at least twice a day with a soft-bristled toothbrush.
-Ideally, as long as you’re wearing braces, you should try to brush after every meal.
-Be sure to brush for at least two minutes each time, taking care to cover the entire surface of each tooth.
+To take care of your teeth while in braces, you should brush your teeth at least twice a day with a soft-bristled toothbrush.
+Ideally, as long as you wear braces, you should try brushing after every meal.
+Be sure to brush for at least two minutes, covering each tooth’s entire surface.
 Make sure you get on and around each bracket and under the archwires of your braces.

 Step 1: Floss first.
-Flossing can be a challenge with braces, but several tools are designed to make it easier.
+With braces, flossing can be challenging, but several tools are designed to make it easier.
 If you still have difficulty, consider using a water flosser, which shoots a rapid stream of water between your teeth to floss.
 However, traditional floss is ideal for braces.
 You’ll also want to use an interdental brush between your braces to clean off any excess particles before brushing them away.
-If you need help figuring out the best way to floss with braces, ask us!
+Ask us if you need help figuring out the best way to floss with braces!
 We’re here to help.

 Usually, patients don’t see the decalcification on their teeth until their braces are removed.
 Then, it becomes more visible.
 But what is decalcification, and will it go away once the braces are off?

 Decalcification is when plaque, bacteria, and food acids draw minerals from the enamel, weakening it.
-Enamel itself isn’t purely white like most people believe.
+Enamel itself isn’t purely white, like most people believe.
 It has a touch of yellow in it.
 The white spots on teeth are where the enamel has thinned to the point that the whiter material underneath shows through the enamel.
-In other words, decalcification or white spots are an indication of early tooth decay.
+In other words, decalcification or white spots indicate early tooth decay.